 Although there are scores of recipes for cooking and dressing frankfurters, and hundreds of hole-in-the-wall hot dog stands have earned life-long followers with their unique house concoctions, many cities and regions have evolved a local design that has become their signature breed of dog.
 It has become part of their culture and the populace cannot stand to eat them any other way.
 For them the unique scent and taste of their tribal genre conjures powerful memories of home and childhood.
 They are devoted, even addicted, to their hometown dogs.
 This may be one reason why no national chain has been as successful as the national hamburger chains.

-So join me on a cross-country Hot Dog Road Trip and explore this tasty bite of Americana.
+So join me on a cross-country Hot Dog Road Trip and explore the family tree of this tasty bite of Americana.
 Sounds like a good theme for a party...

 The Coney Island Hot Dog